-The residual value of a property that is still in use at the end of the original service life is depreciated using the straight-line method over its newly estimated service life.
+The residual value of a property that is still in use at the end of the original service life is depreciated using the straight-line method over its newly estimated useful life.

-12. Intangible assets and goodwill
+11. Intangible assets and goodwill

 (1) Intangible assets